 Found in most Thai dishes, lemongrass adds freshness and citrus notes to dishes and gives us a sense of coolness when combined with chillies and ginger.
 Buying lemongrass is pretty easy these days with major supermarkets holding a few bunches in the fresh herb section.
 Lemongrass looks like firm grass stalk-like sticks, light green on the upper stalks and a soft yellow on the base root area.
 Grab a few bunches and choose one with a distinctive and fresh citrusy aroma.

-The flavours of crispy grilled lamb cutlets are never too far from my all time favourite foods.
 These tiny cutlets with their juicy tails of the all-important fat marry beautifully with lemongrass.
 In this weeks recipe we throw in a few fiery chillies and shavings of fresh ginger.
 I like to look for lamb cutlets that are thinly sliced for this recipe.
 This not only reduces the cooking time, but also allows us to cook the cutlets to a crisp crackling on the surface.
 Ask your butcher to slice them thinly to avoid any nasty accidents in the kitchen.

 We are also going to make a marinade, which is rubbed over the cutlets and rested to allow the flavours to marry with the lamb.
 In this method we use a mortar to pound the ingredients together.
 A mortar is well worth investing.
 They can be found in most Asian food import shops or online.
 Once you get started making your own marinades you won’t stop!